ruricolist/infix-math/README.md

 ## Future work

-It might be nice to have the macro rewrite unstable expressions into more stable forms.
-It would be easy to, say, automatically rewrite `($ (exp a) – 1)` into `(exp-1 a)`.
-But just doing it *sometimes* would inspire false confidence.
-You would have to catch everything.

-It might also be nice to recognize polynomials and rewrite them into Horner form, possibly with preconditioning for exact coefficients.
+It might be nice to recognize polynomials and rewrite them into Horner form.

-In principle, if a Lisp implementation compiled `x * y + z` using [FMA][], CSE would have to be careful to avoid lifting out the multiplication in expressions like `(x * y + a) * (x * y + b)`.
-To the best of my knowledge, however, no Lisp does that.

 Since the big idea is to make it easy to compare the formula as transcribed with the original, it would be nice to provide for